iNPUTmice/p2/README.md

 # Conversations Push Proxy
-An [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html) app server that relays push messages between the user’s server and Googles Firebase Cloud Messaging.
+An [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html) app server that relays push messages between the user’s server and push services like Google Firebase Cloud Messaging (FCM) or Apple Push Notification Service (APNS).

+**Note:** p2 is open source and closed contribution.
+It’s purpose is to document the privacy implications of using push services.
+Enthusiast users who are building Conversations from source are recommended to build Conversations without push capabilities.
+The app will work fine without push ([The State of Mobile XMPP in 2016](https://gultsch.de/xmpp_2016.html)).

+Commercial support for running p2 is available from the developer [Daniel Gultsch](https://gultsch.de).

 ## Background
 Due to restrictions in Firebase Cloud Messaging (and most other push services), only the developer can create push notifications for their apps.
 For this reason a user’s server wouldn’t be able to wake up a user’s device directly but has to proxy that wake up signal through the infrastructure of the app developer.